This page lists known issues for Cloud Run (fully managed) and Cloud Run for Anthos on Google Cloud.

 /var/log/nginx, when you run that container in

-Cloud Run on GKE, those files or folders will not be visible because an
+Cloud Run for Anthos on Google Cloud, those files or folders will not be visible because an

 empty read/write volume has been mounted on